LuanPM284/LuanPM284/README.md

 - Current Webnovel Obsession: The Wandering Inn and Shadow Slave
 - Anime: One Piece, Frieren
 - Manga/Manhwa: Dungeon Odyssey
+-->
+I'm a Junior Software Developer passionate about web and software development, clean code, and learning new technologies.
+During my internship at DiVintage SPRL, I had the opportunity to work on real-world projects that strengthened my skills in C#, Blazor, .NET, and front-end development.
+I enjoy building efficient, scalable, and user-friendly applications while continuously improving my coding practices.

+---

+### 💡 Internship Experience

+During my two-month internship, I focused on front-end development for two major projects:

+🔹 Back-Office for a Sales Funnel

+- Built a responsive and user-friendly interface for managing sales and customer interactions.
+- Developed dynamic UI components using Blazor and .NET.
+- Implemented real-time data handling with Entity Framework Core.
+- Ensured a smooth and intuitive user experience through clean UI/UX design.

+🔹 Web Version of a Dentist Management Software

+- Migrated an existing desktop dental software to a Blazor-based web application.
+- Designed and implemented the front-end architecture for managing patient data.
+- Collaborated with senior developers to optimize performance and usability.
+- Applied best practices for secure data handling and patient record management.

+### 🛠️ Tech Stack

+**Languages:** C#, JavaScript, HTML, CSS
+**Frameworks & Libraries:** Blazor, .NET, Entity Framework Core **Tools & Platforms:** Azure, Visual Studio, Git, SQL Server **Development Practices:** MVVM, Clean Code, Agile, TDD

+### 📚 What I Learned

+- How to build scalable front-end applications using Blazor.
+- Implementing MVVM architecture for structured code and maintainability.
+- Working with Entity Framework Core to manage database operations efficiently.
+- Writing clean, modular, and testable code.

+### 🎯 Next Steps

+- Expanding my knowledge in .NET Core and API development.
+- Exploring cloud computing and DevOps practices.
+- Building a portfolio website showcasing my internship journey and projects.

 ---